-Whether you are a high school, college, or university student, the academic curriculum you follow will always include essay writing assignments.
-And expository writing is no exception.
-The importance of expository essays can’t be overestimated.
+Whether you’re in high school, college, or university, the academic curriculum you follow is bound to include essay writing assignments – and expository writing is no exception.
+The importance of expository essays can’t be overstated.
 Such papers, sometimes also known as informative essays, help students hone their critical thinking and provide unbiased information on a specific topic.

-And although expository essays share similar characteristics with informative papers, they still have distinctive features.
-This guide sheds light on what expository essay writing is, what aims it carries, what types it has, and how to compose it.
+Even though expository essays share some similarities with informative papers, they still have a distinct character to them.
+This guide looks to shed some light on what expository writing is, what its aims are, the types it comes in, and how to go about composing it.

 What is an Expository Essay? – The Definition

-An expository essay is a properly structured written piece that revolves around verified information and explains or describes something to the reader.
-It requires the writer to distance their own views from the topic and provide only verified and factual information in an objective manner.
+An expository essay is a written piece that follows a proper structure and revolves around facts and figures that are explained or described to the reader.
+What this means is the writer has to keep their own views out of the topic and instead stick to verified information that’s presented in a completely objective way.
 Furthermore, unlike argumentative writing, an expository paper mustn’t contain personal takes and justifications on the topic.

 Its Purpose